icetee/remote-ftp/README.md

     "promptForPass": false, // boolean - Set to true for enable password dialog.
 This will prevent from using cleartext password in this config.
 Default: false
     "remote": "/",
     "agent": "", // string - Path to ssh-agent's UNIX socket for ssh-agent-based user authentication.
 Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to a cygwin "UNIX socket."
 Default: (none)
-    "privatekey": "", // mixed - Buffer or string that contains a private key for either key-based or hostbased user authentication (OpenSSH format).
-Default: (none)
-    "passphrase": "", // string - For an encrypted private key, this is the passphrase used to decrypt it.
+    "privatekey": "", // string - Path to the private key file (in OpenSSH format).
+Default: (none) "passphrase": "", // string - For an encrypted private key, this is the passphrase used to decrypt it.
 Default: (none) "hosthash": "", // string - 'md5' or 'sha1'.
 The host's key is hashed using this method and passed to the hostVerifier function.
 Default: (none)
     "ignorehost": true,